 Amy brings expertise in developing cloud-based e-learning curriculum design, as well as an in-depth knowledge of and experience with distance learning educational models, adult learning styles, and technology-assisted instruction.
-She has an undergraduate degree in human services, a master’s degree in business administration, and is currently completing her doctoral degree in education with a focus on educational technology.
+She has an undergraduate degree in human services, a master’s degree in business administration, an EdS degree in Educational Technology, and is currently completing her doctoral degree (ABD) in education with a focus on educational technology.

 Karen Crowley has worked in various positions in the field of Human Services for more than thirty years, with an emphasis on substance use and mental health issues.
 She has provided direct service in multiple modalities and held leadership level positions in several organizations.
 For the past several years, Karen’s work has focused on workforce and organizational development.
 She is skilled in the practice of implementation science, continuous quality improvement strategies, change management and training practices.
 Karen is a graduate of the Snelling Center for Government Leadership Development Program, is a Licensed Alcohol and Drug Counselor, and is certified as a NIATx Change Leader.